 So, yes, I´m not at all ashamed to say that I love ´Scoobs.´ While I´m most likely going to get a maxi this year, I think I´ll keep ´Scooby,´ unless economic circumstances force me to sell her.
 For the amount I could get for her, I´m better off keeping her; never know when a friend might want to come along for a nice little scooter ride.
 As long as we agree to stay on the by-ways instead of the highways, ´Scoobs´ should be able to keep up just fine.

-This review of the 1985 Honda CH 250 Spacy/Elite was posted by a visitor on Bikez.com and does not necessarily reflect facts, truth or Bikez.com's opinions.
-Please report profane or otherwise inappropriate content by following this link.
+This review of the 1985 Honda CH 250 Spacy - Elite was posted by a visitor on Bikez.com and does not necessarily reflect facts, truth or Bikez.com's opinions.

 Write a motorcycle review yourself?You are welcome to write motorcycle articles on Bikez.com.
 Write about anything your fellow riders might find interesting to know about a bike.
 Use our standard picture or upload your own.
 All reviews will be checked manually before they turn up online, usually within 24 hours.
 To write a quick comment or discuss a bike, use our discussion forums.